A Rich History

 Visit Stewart's Information and Gallery in Adaminaby to find out more about the history of Adaminaby, Kiandra and the coming of the Snowy Mountains Scheme.

 Snowy Mountains Scheme

 Adaminaby and Lake Eucumbene are synonymous with the Snowy Mountains Scheme.
-The very first stone was turned at the 'old town' in 1949, to begin Australia's largest hydro-electric and irrigation scheme.
+The very first stone was turned at the 'old town', to begin Australia's largest hydro-electric and irrigation scheme.

 Claimed as the birthplace of Australia's multiculturalism, the Snowy

 Hydro Scheme employed 100,000 people from many nations.
 It saw the

 creation of Lake Eucumbene.
 The town of Adaminaby was moved 9km to its